Emil Staiger: Critical style

 Staiger's style of literary criticism was opposed to extra-literary concepts such as positivism and intellectual history, sociology or psychoanalysis.
 For Staiger, concentration on the literary texts themselves was most important.
 He wrote that “the poet's word, the word for its own sake, is valid, nothing behind it, about or below it".
 This sensitive interpretation method, often described with the saying “understand what grabs us”, developed into a distinct Germanic style of studying literature.
 His work, The Art of Interpretation describes his method of literary criticism.

 Influence

 Staiger's 11 o'clock lectures, which inspired students from all over Europe as well as the literary public to attend, were spoken about far beyond the University of Zurich.
 At the same time Staiger was a renowned translator of ancient and modern languages, and translated Aeschylus, Sophocles, Euripides, Virgil, Tasso, Poliziano and Milton into German.
-As a controversial theater and music critic as well as a columnist, he influenced Zurich's cultural life for decades.
+As a controversial theater and music critic as well as a columnist, he influenced Zürich's cultural life for decades.
 He wrote a column for the Neue Zürcher Zeitung, a Swiss German-language newspaper.